Post 2: Five Major Ways Palliative Care Differs from Hospice

 It is no wonder that so many people confuse "palliative care" with "hospice," especially when medical professionals themselves confuse the two or use the two terms interchangeably.
 Even our board specialty title is listed as "Hospice and Palliative Medicine."

-However, palliative care is NOT the same as hospice (Read Post 1: What Exactly Does a Palliative Care Specialist Do?).
-The following describe the major ways in which palliative care differs from hospice (note, there are occasionally exceptions on a case by case basis).
+Palliative care and hospice are NOT the same programs (Read Post 1: What Exactly Does a Palliative Care Specialist Do?).
+The following describe the major ways in which palliative care differs from hospice (and there may be occasional exceptions to below on a case by case basis).

 1. Palliative care is involved when a person is receiving "life prolonging" (such as weekly blood transfusions), "life sustaining" (such as dialysis for end stage kidney failure), or "curative" (such as certain chemotherapy) treatments.
 Hospice support can begin when a person is no longer receiving "life prolonging"/"life sustaining"/"curative" treatments.